Protests in Portland, Oregon: 2010s–present

 Notable recent demonstrations include Hands Across Hawthorne, which was held in May 2011, and Occupy Portland, which began in October 2011.
-The 2016 riots were a reaction to the election of Donald Trump as U.S. president.
+The 2016 riots were a reaction to the election of Donald Trump as US president.
 The Women's March was held the day after Trump's inauguration in conjunction with the 2017 Women's March.
 Subsequent protests during Trump's presidency included the March for Science and Trump Free Speech Rally in 2017.
 In a retrospective of the city's protests from November 2016 to November 2017, Shane Dixon Kavanaugh of The Oregonian wrote: "Portland's convulsive protests thrust the city into the national spotlight as they often descended into violence and chaos even as most demonstrators remained peaceful...
 [T]he churn of marches, demonstrations and rallies has become enduring fiber in the fabric of the city.
 The protests spanned issues – immigrant rights, homelessness, racism, police accountability, free speech.
 They drew students, parents, anarchists and Trump supporters."

 The March for Our Lives was held in 2018 and the End Domestic Terrorism rally was held in 2019.

 After the assassination of Qasem Soleimani in January 2020, hundreds gathered at Terry Schrunk Plaza for a "No War in Iran" protest, led by the DSA.

 2020 saw the George Floyd protests, Indigenous Peoples Day of Rage, and Red House eviction defense.
 Portland saw protests following the election of Joe Biden.
 As of March 2021 the U.S. Department of Justice has dismissed 31 of the 90 protest cases resulting from protests in downtown Portland during the summer, including a mix of misdemeanor and felony charges.

 March 2021 saw Portland police responding forcefully to protesters at the Hatfield U.S. Courthouse.
 The protests spread over two nights and were described by protestors as involving an extension of a protest over the expansion of an oil pipeline, the dismantling of the security fence in front of the Courthouse, and the murder of George Floyd.
 On the first night (March 12) Federal officers deployed impact munitions, tear gas, flash-bang grenades and smoke bombs at a group of a few dozen protesters who had gathered at the Hatfield U.S. Courthouse and was setting fires and smashing windows.
 The second night police surrounded a crowd of over 100 protesters using a process known as kettling detaining them for blocking traffic.
 They used pepper spray on two people outside the perimeter who were confronting the police about this tactic.
 Spent containers of a potentially deadly gas that had been used by the police in earlier demonstrations were also found.